 Individuals in Australia on Working Holiday Visas

-The Government will change the tax residency rules from 1 July 2016 to treat most people who are temporarily in Australia on working holiday visasa as non-residents for tax purposes, regardless of how long they stay in Australia.
-This means they will be taxed at 32.5 per cent from their first dollar of income and will not have access to a tax free alowance.
+The Government will change the tax residency rules from 1 July 2016 to treat most people who are temporarily in Australia on working holiday visas as non-residents for tax purposes, regardless of how long they stay in Australia.
+This means they will be taxed at 32.5 per cent from their first dollar of income and will not have access to a tax-free allowance.

 Victoria "Jumps the Shark" - Stamp Duty Increases on Foreign Purchases - May 4, 2015

 For a number of years the Australian Government's attitude as been to encourage foreign investment in real estate as long as it is directed to increasing the available housing stock; hence why foreign investors are fundamentally limited to buying new, rather than established, housing.
 Our view is that we don't think there's anything wrong with that approach that improvements in policing can't address.

 Last year a Commonwealth Parliamentary Standing Committee conducted an inquiry into foreign investment in Australian real estate and concluded that introducing additional stamp duty for foreign buyers would both inhibit investment and reduce the amount of housing stock.
 Nonetheless, the newly elected Labor government in Victoria announced on the weekend that they would nevertheless introduce an additional 3% stamp duty for foreign buyers and increase the land tax payable in tomorrow's State Budget.

 That is an additional payment of $15,000 on a $500,000 property; $30,000 on a 1AUDM and our view is that, unless there is a side agreement in place to the effect that all Australian states will follow their example, Victoria has clearly "jumped the shark", as they say.
 We think they have probably picked the absolute crest of the property boom and are well-placed to share in the blame for a sharp retreat in the Victorian market.